 Dr. Gardner-Schuster has a PhD in Psychology.
 She trained at Columbia University, Harvard University, The New School for Social Research, NYU-Bellevue and McLean Hospital.
 She has served as President of the Eastern Group Psychotherapy Society, Instructor of Group Therapy at The New School, and Associate Editor for GROUP journal.

-Dr. Gardner-Schuster offers group teletherapy (sometimes combined with individual or couples/family therapy) and consultation.
-She welcomes your reaching out to talk more with her about how Group can help you overcome loneliness to experience more love.
+Dr. Gardner-Schuster offers group teletherapy (sometimes combined with individual therapy) and consultation.
+She welcomes your reaching out to talk more with her about how Group Therapy can help you heal and experience more connection and meaning.